anuraghazra/anuraghazra.github.io/content/blog/making-a-verlet-physics-engine-in-javascript/index.md

 https://codepen.io/anuraghazra/pen/VOpJJR?default-tab=results

-Nice — it's just a start but finally we have something.
+Excellent — it's just a start, but finally, we have something.

 Now we are going to add the sticks!